responsum-team/nola-ios-sdk-distro/README.md

    }
 ```

-`SocketProxy` is oblivious of the UI framework that utilizes it, and is ready to serve both SwiftUI and AppKit.
+SocketProxy is unaware of the UI framework that uses it and is designed to support both SwiftUI and AppKit.

 ### Socket:

-- It is advisable to instantiate socket separately, like in this example (in `AppDelegate`, or some other reliable host)
+- It is advisable to instantiate the socket separately, as shown in this example (in AppDelegate or another reliable host).

 ```swift
     var socket: ResChatSocket? {